simoncblyth/j/PMTFastSim/junoPMTOpticalModel.rst

     18     [   0.427,    0.   ,    0.   ,   11.71 ,    0.975,    0.   ,    0.224,  243.678,    0.   ,   -1.   ,    0.   ,   -1.   ,    1.   ,    2.   ,    0.   ,  726.   ]])

     In [6]:

+NEXT : Need to get junoPMTOpticalModelSimple operational, and then compare it to original